aws/eks-anywhere/docs/content/en/docs/clustermgmt/support/cluster-license.md

 ### Accept EKS Anywhere license grant

 You can accept the license grants associated with an EKS Anywhere Enterprise Subscription in the [AWS License Manager Console](https://console.aws.amazon.com/license-manager/) following the instructions in the [AWS License Manager documentation](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html).
+Navigate to the license for your subscription and client **Accept and Activate** in the top right of the license detail page.

 See the steps below for accepting EKS Anywhere license grants with the AWS CLI.